NUST-Machine-Intelligence-Laboratory/GASA/README.md

+# A Hybrid Approach for Fine-Grained Cross-Media Retrieval
 ## Introduction
 This is the Pytorch implementation for our paper: **A Hybrid Approach for Fine-Grained Cross-Media Retrieval**
 ## Network Architecture